Millennium Sapphire (MSTO) Trading Down 0% Over Last Week

 About Millennium Sapphire

-Millennium Sapphire was first traded on December 4th, 2021.
+Millennium Sapphire launched on December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
+Millennium Sapphire’s official website is mstoken.art.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
-The official website for Millennium Sapphire is mstoken.art.
 The official message board for Millennium Sapphire is mstokensto.medium.com.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.